nesi/perf-training/_lessons/python-scatter/03a-numba.md

 *Notes*:

- * be sure to pass a numpy array to `mysum`, passing a list will cause the numba version to run slower than the original version
+ * be sure to pass a numpy array to `mysum`, passing a Python list will cause the numba version to run slower than the original version
- * there is a one off cost when calling the function the first time due to the translation from Python to C and the compilation of the C code
- * numba translated loops can call functions but these need to have the `@jit` decorator as well
+ * it is possible to apply `@jit` decorators to loops that contain function calls.
+However, these functions need to be either implemented in C or have the `@jit` decorator

 ## How it works

 Numba generates specialised, "just-in-time" code from Python source code.
 In the above example, the Python function `mysum` is translated into C code, compiled and executed when you run the script.
 Argument `nopython=True` indicates that the generated code will not access the Python interpreter.
 This produces the best performance but requires that all argument types can be inferred, which may not always be the case.

+*Note*: there is a one off cost when calling the function the first time.
+Translating the code from Python to C and compiling the C code will consume time.

 ## Exercises